inueni/django-subadmin/README.md

 ### Suported Python and Django releases

-Current release of `django-subadmin` is **2.0.0** and it supports Python 3 only and Django versions 2.0 and up.
+Current release of `django-subadmin` is **2.0.0** and it supports Python 3 only and Django versions 2.0 and up (including Django 3.0).

 There is also a *legacy* **1.9.3** release with support for Python 2.7 and Django versions 1.9, 1.10 and 1.11.
 This release is **no longer maintained and supported**, but it's made available for legacy applications.